 Questions And Answers About Whitewater Rafts

 The intent of this section is to explain the purpose of different raft parts and river gear.
-I am hopeful this will make you better informed and safer on the water.
-It might even help you have more fun while whitewater rafting.
+I am hopeful this will make you better informed and safer on the water, and it might even help you have more fun while whitewater rafting.
+Before stepping into a boat, many guests find it helpful to review the Ocoee River FAQ to understand the basics of the river itself.

 What's a thwart?